25 Genius Ways to Reward Yourself for Weight Loss

 Your budget blender is a smooth(ie) operator.
 But it's starting to make exasperated noises to signal it's getting tired.
 It might be time to upgrade before your blades retire mid-smoothie, leaving you with an awkward salad rather than a green smoothie.
 Langer suggests investing in a kitchen tool that you might not otherwise be inclined to spend money on.
 "Consider a high-speed blender that would be helpful in preparing healthy meals," she says.
 Once you've got a quality one taking up residence on your kitchen counter, you can pretty much throw anything at it, er, in it—herbs to make pesto, nut butters, soup, and, of course, smoothies.
-Take a peek at our guide to the 20 Best Ever Blenders for Every Budget to find your future incentive!
+Take a peek at our guide to the best blenders for every budget to find your future incentive!

 When it comes to dressing yourself while you're losing weight, the struggle is real.
 It might not be realistic to buy a new pair of designer jeans each time you go down a size.
 But workout clothes that don't necessarily need to be form-fitting and high-quality yoga pants like these Anthropologie ones are a worthwhile investment while you're shedding pounds.
 Plus, being comfortable and looking good are too great incentives to keep going.

 You might want to save this as the grand finale reward: Treat yourself to a vacation, especially one that's centered on your health and wellbeing.
 A 2015 study from Cornell University found that spending money on experiences brings you a greater, longer-lasting happiness than buying objects.
 Translation: vacation > big-screen television.